C-Otto/rebalance-lnd/README.md

   --econ-fee            (default: disabled) Economy Fee Mode, see README.md" --econ-fee-factor ECON_FEE_FACTOR
-                        (default: 1.0) When using --econ-fee, compare the costs against the expectedincome, scaled by this factor.
+                        (default: 1.0) When using --econ-fee, compare the costs against the expected income, scaled by this factor.
 As an example, with --econ-fee-factor 1.5, routes that cost at most 150% of the expected earnings are tried.
 Use values smaller than 1.0 to restrict